collapsed-stacks/startups/questions/233/getting-in-touch-with-an-angel-investor.md

 - tagged: `angel-investors`, `investors`
 - score: 10

-<p>You often hear the term "Angel Investors" in the context of starting a business, but the actual investors tend to be few and far between.
+You often hear the term "Angel Investors" in the context of starting a business, but the actual investors tend to be few and far between.
 How do you find them without paying a firm to connect you?
-And once you do, how do you know when they're asking for way too much up front?</p>
+And once you do, how do you know when they're asking for way too much up front?

 ## Answer 234